FYPWise/FYPWise-web/README.md

 ## Additional Notes
 - Ensure all dependencies are installed via Composer before running the application.
-- The database should be correctly set up with `table_creation.sql` before using the system.
+- The database should be correctly set up with `table_creation.sql` and `sample_data.sql` before using the system.

----